Lemmas: Generation, Selection, Application: Improving a Prover via Learned Lemma Selection

-\mysubsubsection{Improving the Base Prover.} Since our learning infrastructure assumes D-terms as proofs, our investigation is primarily directed towards base provers that emit proofs in this format, such as \SGCD, \ProverN, \CMProver or \CCSV.
-Table~\ref{tab:baseprovers} shows problems solved by these provers with two iterations of lemma selection, using the 200 best lemmas according to a linear utility model.
+In our first experiment, we evaluate base provers after learning from their own proof attempts.
+The provers are given $k=200$ best lemmas according to the linear utility model.
+Table~\ref{tab:baseprovers}\footnote{Further visualizations of our experiments are provided in \appref{app:barchart}.} shows problems solved by four base provers without lemmas (\name{Base} case) and with two iterations of learning.
 The \name{Total} row gives the number of theorems proved by any of the three iterations shown.
 The stronger the base model, the harder it is to improve. \CMProver and \CCSV are purely goal-driven and benefit greatly, reaching over 37\% improvement for larger time limits. \SGCD and \ProverN improve over 5\% for shorter time limits, but this effect gradually vanishes as the time limit is increased.

+An analysis, provided in \appref{app:lemma:usage}, reveals that in the proofs not found during lemma generation and found by \SGCD after the provision of lemmas, 63--96\% of the distinct subterms originate from the lemmas, i.e., a substantial portion of the proofs are built up from the provided lemmas.